khaledmorshed/demo_ecommerce/README.md

 ### 1️⃣ How horizontal swipe is implemented

-- A top-level `GestureDetector` wraps the entire screen
+- A **top-level `GestureDetector`** wraps the entire screen
-- Horizontal swipe velocity is detected using `onHorizontalDragEnd`
+- Horizontal swipe intent is detected using `onHorizontalDragEnd`
+- Swipe **velocity** (not drag distance) is evaluated
-- When the swipe crosses a velocity threshold:
+- When a velocity threshold is crossed:
   - `TabController.animateTo()` is triggered
-- Vertical scrolling is **not** affected
+- Vertical scrolling is **never intercepted or affected**

-Why this approach?
+**Why this approach:**
-- `PageView` would introduce another scrollable
+- `PageView` would introduce another scrollable and gesture owner
-- GestureDetector allows intentional, controlled tab switching
+- `GestureDetector` allows intentional, controlled tab navigation
+- Prevents diagonal swipe conflicts and scroll jitter

 ---

 ### 2️⃣ Who owns the vertical scroll and why

-- The **root `CustomScrollView`** is the **only vertical scroll owner**
+- The **root `CustomScrollView`** is the **sole vertical scroll owner**
-- All content is rendered using:
+- All content participates in the same scroll context:
   - `SliverAppBar`
   - `SliverPersistentHeader`
   - `SliverGrid`

-Why this matters:
+**Why this matters:**
 - Prevents scroll-inside-scroll bugs
-- Ensures pull-to-refresh works everywhere
+- Pull-to-refresh works reliably from any tab
-- Guarantees scroll position is preserved when switching tabs
+- Switching tabs does **not** reset or jump scroll position
+- Fully complies with Flutter’s sliver-based scrolling model

 ---

 ### 3️⃣ Trade-offs / Limitations

 **Trade-off**
-- Horizontal swipe does not show partial page dragging like `PageView`
+- Horizontal swipe does not show partial page-drag visuals like `PageView`

-**Why acceptable**
+**Why this is acceptable**
+- Preserves strict single-scroll architecture
+- Avoids fragile scroll synchronization
-- Preserves architectural correctness
+- Fully satisfies the interview’s architectural constraints
-- Prevents gesture conflicts
-- Meets the “exactly one scrollable” requirement

 ---